 - Polyethylene troughs are easy to relocate and allows farmers to rest paddocks by easily moving stock to a different area.

 The upside to this is that when stock has an increased intake of water, this will increase their dry matter intake, positively impacting their overall condition.

 Depending on the herd size would depend on the size of your stock watering trough you purchase.
 Polymaster has a range of troughs for all sizes to meet your needs.

 It is quite simple when you first receive your trough, you will connect your water system to the float valve.
 As it fills up, the ball will start to float.
 As it nears the top of the trough, the lever holds the inlet valve closed, and water will stop entering.

 As the level drops, the ball valve will move down with the water.
 The lever then tilts and allows the inlet valve to open, causing the water to flow through until the trough is filled.

 Polymaster’s stock troughs ball valve is protected in a protected case, unlike other stock troughs.
 So, you can rest easy knowing your it will not get damaged by stock or when relocating.

-Pictured right is the SWT4500 Combination and key features
+Pictured below is the SWT4500 Combination and key features

 How do you keep your stock trough clean and maintained?